 Outside the cottage there is a gravelled garden with seating so you can sit back and enjoy a refreshing drink in the sun.

-Silecroft offers an excellent pub and a riding stable, set on the West Coast train branch line, which travels up the Cumbrian coast to Ravenglass and beyond, as far as Carlisle.
+Silecroft offers an excellent pub and a golf course, set on the West Coast train branch line, which travels up the Cumbrian coast to Ravenglass and beyond, as far as Carlisle.

 Just a short walk away is a beautiful, safe sandy beach; the perfect place for a relaxed stroll beside the sea, or to watch the Clydesdales Heavy Horses canter through the surf.

 The ancient market town of Broughton-in-Furness is within easy driving distance, as is the seaside village of Ravenglass.